How to Enable the Built-in Administrator Account on Windows 8

 Once you’re done, you can access your built-in administrator account by logging off your current account anytime.

-Do take note that you can’t change the name of the built-in administrator account; it will always stay as Administrator.
+Note that you can’t change the name of the built-in administrator account; it will always remain Administrator.

 Disabling Built-in Administrator Account

-Again, you have to open the command prompt with administrator rights.
-So, press the Windows key to open the metro interface and then and type command prompt in the search box.
+To disable the account, you need to open the command prompt with administrator rights again.
+Press the Windows key to open the metro interface, then type command prompt in the search box.

 Search for CMD

-Next, right-click on command prompt and Run it as administrator.
+Next, right-click on the command prompt and run it as administrator.

-Open the command prompt with administrator right and type this code net user administrator /active:no in the command prompt.
+Open the command prompt with administrator rights and type this code: net user administrator /active:no in the command prompt.
 Then, press Enter to disable your built-in administrator account.

 Disable Command Prompt